tsgates/arch-wiki-markdown/wiki/Namcap.md

 > Symbolic Links

--   symlink-found (informational) Reports any symbolic links present in the package.
+-   symlink-found (informational) Reports any symbolic links present in the package
 -   hardlink-found (informational) Reports any hard links present in the package.
--   dangling-symlink (error) Reports occurrences of symbolic links which point to a file which is not present in the package.
+-   dangling-symlink (error) Reports occurrences of symbolic links which point to a file which is not present in the package
--   dangling-hardlink (error) Reports occurrences of hard links which point to a file which is not present in the package.
+-   dangling-hardlink (error) Reports occurrences of hard links which point to a file which is not present in the package

 > Dependencies

--   link-level-dependence (informational) Informs about a library to which a package is dynamically linked.
+-   link-level-dependence (informational) Informs about a library to which a package is dynamically linked
 -   dependency-is-testing-release (warning) The package dependency listed is in the [testing] repository.
 While packages are being built for the official Arch Linux repositories (core, extra and community), then they should not be built against packages from [testing].
-For [core] and [extra] packages, packages built against [testing] should be put in the [testing] repository.
+For [core] and [extra] packages, packages built against [testing] should be put in the [testing] repository
 -   dependency-covered-by-link-dependence (informational) Dependency covered by dependencies from link dependence.
-Thus this is a redundant dependency.
+Thus this is a redundant dependency
 -   dependency-detected-not-included (error) The file referred to has a dependency which is not listed in the depends array.
-Ignore this error if the named dependency is listed in the optdepends array.
+Ignore this error if the named dependency is listed in the optdepends array
 -   dependency-already-satisfied (warning) The dependency is already satisfied (as the dependency of some package already listed as a dependency for example) and thus is redundant.
-You can use the pactree tool from pacman to view the dependency tree of your package.
+You can use the pactree tool from pacman to view the dependency tree of your package
 -   dependency-not-needed (warning) This dependency is not required by any file present in the program (as far as namcap could deduce).
-    This does not work properly yet for scripts (like python or perl packages) though; there you will have to figure out the dependencies on your own.
+    This does not work properly yet for scripts (like python or perl packages) though; there you will have to figure out the dependencies on your own
 -   depends-by-namcap-sight (informational) A list of dependencies according to namcap.